-July 12, 2016 Ruling No. 2017-4392 Page 3 timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EDR's order.4 In this case, the grievant appears to have failed to advance or conclude his grievance within five workdays of receiving the agency's third resolution step response, as required by the grievance procedure.
+October 4, 2017 Ruling No. 2018-4624 Page 3 party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its noncompliance within a specified time period, and (ii) provide that if the noncompliance is not timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EEDR's order.4 In this case, the grievant appears to have failed to advance or conclude his grievance within five workdays of receiving the agency's second resolution step response, as required by the grievance procedure.
 Moreover, the agency notified the grievant of his noncompliance, but the grievant has not advanced or concluded his grievance.
 As the grievant has apparently failed to advance or conclude his grievance in a timely manner, he has failed to comply with the grievance procedure.
-The Office of Employment Dispute Resolution (EDR) at the Department of Human Resource Management therefore orders the grievant to correct his noncompliance within ten work days of the date of this ruling by notifying his human resources office in writing that he wishes either to conclude the March 15, 2016 grievance or request qualification for hearing.
+The Office of Equal Employment and Dispute Resolution (EEDR) at the Department of Human Resource Management therefore orders the grievant to correct his noncompliance within ten work days of the date of this ruling by notifying his human resources office in writing that he wishes either to conclude or advance the grievance to the third resolution step.
 If he does not, the agency may administratively close the grievance without any further action on its part.
 The grievance may be reopened only upon a timely showing by the grievant of just cause for the delay (for example, a serious illness, or other circumstances beyond the grievant's control).
-EDR's rulings on matters of compliance are final and nonappealable.6 Christopher M. Grab Oto the So- Director Office of Employment Dispute Resolution 4 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EDR the authority to render a decision on a qualifiable issue against a noncompliant party, EDR favors having grievances decided on the merits rather than procedural violations.
-Thus, EDR will typically order noncompliance corrected before rendering a decision against a noncompliant party.
-However, where a party's noncompliance appears driven by bad faith or a gross disregard of the grievance procedure, EDR will exercise its authority to rule against the party without first ordering the noncompliance to be corrected.
-5 See Grievance Procedure Manual § 3.3.
+EEDR's rulings on matters of compliance are final and nonappealable.6 Christopher M. Grab Oto the Sh Director Office of Equal Employment and Dispute Resolution 4 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EEDR the authority to render a decision on a qualifiable issue against a noncompliant party, EEDR favors having grievances decided on the merits rather than procedural violations.
+Thus, EEDR will typically order noncompliance corrected before rendering a decision against a noncompliant party.
+However, where a party's noncompliance appears driven by bad faith or a gross disregard of the grievance procedure, EEDR will exercise its authority to rule against the party without first ordering the noncompliance to be corrected.
+5 See Grievance Procedure Manual § 3.2.

 6 See Va.
 Code §§ 2.2-1202.1(5); 2.2-3003(G).